LuliBobo/tidy-drop-ui/NETLIFY-DEPLOYMENT.md

 This guide explains how to deploy your DropTidy application to Netlify, ensuring proper handling of Electron-specific code in the web environment.

-## Understanding the Cross-Platform Architecture
+## Understanding Web vs Electron Builds

 DropTidy is designed to run in two environments: